yliess86/yliesshati.com/content/posts/sun-wu-kong.md

 public: true
 ---

 The project Sun Wu Kong is an innovative research endeavor that aims to investigate the use of audio queries as a means of controlling the magical abilities of the main character in a video game.
-The game is based on the classic Chinese legend of Sun Wu Kong, King of the Apes, and it allows players to experience the unique gameplay mechanics of controlling Sun Wu Kong's magical Cloud and his magical Stick that can grow or shrink on demand.
+The game is based on the classic Chinese legend of [Sun Wu Kong](https://en.wikipedia.org/wiki/Monkey_King), King of the Apes, and it allows players to experience the unique gameplay mechanics of controlling Sun Wu Kong's magical Cloud and his magical Stick that can grow or shrink on demand.

+## Context

 The concept of using audio queries to control the magical abilities of the character is a novel approach to video game interaction.
 This system utilizes advanced techniques in speech recognition and natural language processing to interpret the player's spoken commands and map them to specific actions in the game.
 This allows for a more immersive and intuitive gaming experience, as players can use their voice to control the character's movements and abilities.